TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 • When the bridegroom comes, it is a time of darkness.
 Only those who have oil are able to enter into the wedding hall.
 Five are left behind.

 • Notice the virgins “GO OUT” to meet Him which is the Rapture.
 But: when Jesus returns at His 2nd advent, He will “COME” to earth.
-The foolish virgins are left behind and go through the tribulation until Jesus “returns”.
-At that point, they enter the thousand year reign of Jesus on earth.
+The foolish virgins are left behind and go through the tribulation until Jesus “returns”. then, at that point, they enter the thousand year reign of Jesus on earth.

 • The thousand year reign is called “THE KINGDOM OF HEAVEN” in which Jesus reigns on earth in Jerusalem.
 Jesus began the parable with “The kingdom of heaven is like…”